srallen/google-apps-scripts/hive-coop/README.md

 ## How to use

 Once the add-on is installed, open up the sidebar by going to the Add-ons > Process Media > Start Media Processing.
 You will see a text field to input the exact name of the folder that contains the media you wish to scrape its relevant metadata from.
-Input the exact folder name and the metadata will automatically populate in the spreadsheet.
+Alternatively, a Drive explorer is available if you click "Select Folder" to select the folder from drive.
+The metadata will automatically populate in the spreadsheet.

 ### Information about the metadata fields that are added